 There are several methods for pruning eucalyptus, depending on your needs and the species grown.
 This includes the following:

 - Coppicing is another method of eucalyptus pruning to help control the tree’s height.
-With this method, slightly angle the cuts, pruning back about a foot to eighteen inches from the ground and removing all side shoots.
-For unsightly or leggy growth, cut back to about six inches from the ground.
+With this method, slightly angle the cuts, pruning back about a foot to 18 inches from the ground and removing all side shoots.
+For unsightly or leggy growth, cut back to about 6 inches from the ground.
 Select the best looking shoot and allow this to develop, cutting all others.

 - Pollarding encourages branching at the tops of trees and lower height.
 This pruning is recommended for trees that are at least three to six years old.
-Cut eucalyptus tree trunks about six to ten feet from the ground, leaving the side branches.
+Cut eucalyptus tree trunks about 6 to 10 feet from the ground, leaving the side branches.